mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/datastax-graph-connector.md

 The DataStax Microsoft Graph connector allows your organization to index records in your DataStax Astra DB collections.
 After you configure the connector and index content from the DataStax databases, users can search for those items in Microsoft 365 Copilot.

-This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors an DataStax Microsoft Graph connector.
+This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors the DataStax Microsoft Graph connector.

 ## Capabilities
 - Index records in DataStax Astra DB collections.
-- Enable your users to ask for advices based on the knowledge from DataStax in Copilot.
+- Enable your users to ask for advice based on the knowledge from DataStax in Copilot.
 For example, you have configured the connector to access the collection of movie reviews in DataStax:
    - Recommend a movie based on review texts and your interest.
    - Summarize the review text on movie Paa.
    - Identify the movie generating heated discussions.